 Joe is a recent recipient of the MCFI Community Trendsetter Award, the 2012 Liver Foundation Silver Cleaver Award, the 2011 Ernst & Young Entrepreneur of the Year Upper Midwest Award for Hospitality, and the VISIT Milwaukee Lamplighter Award.

-Paul brings more than 20 years of culinary experience to offer his vision, expertise and strengths in new business development to The Bartolotta Restaurants.
+Paul brings more than 30 years of culinary experience to offer his vision, expertise and strengths in new business development to The Bartolotta Restaurants.
 This partnership was formed in collaboration with his brother Joe, the co-owner of The Bartolotta Restaurants.
 The brothers opened their first restaurant, Ristorante Bartolotta, an inviting, authentic Italian cucina in 1993.
-Today, The Bartolotta Restaurants own and operate eight award-winning fine-dining restaurants, two fast-casual concepts, as well as The Bartolotta Catering Company which operates out of Boerner Botanical Gardens, Discovery World at Pier Wisconsin and The Grain Exchange.
+Today, The Bartolotta Restaurants own and operate 12 award-winning restaurants and two catering facilities throughout the greater Milwaukee area.

 In 1980, Paul graduated from the Restaurant and Hotel Management Program at Milwaukee Area Technical College.
 His cultural education began with New York restaurateur, Tony May, owner at the time of the Rainbow Room and founder of Gruppo Ristoratori Italiani, the international food society devoted to maintaining the traditions and standards of classical Italian colleagues.
 Initially instituted as a six-month tour of duty for Paul, this stint evolved into a seven-year education of the highest order.
 Working in some of the country’s most prestigious restaurants, the aspiring Chef studied all phases of managing a first class restaurant.